What is the TEF?

 A rating of gold means that a university has demonstrated the highest-quality teaching standards and is consistently outstanding.
 The institution provides outstanding outcomes for students from all backgrounds, particularly in terms of retention and progression.
 The university also offers students outstanding physical and digital resources.

-A silver rating means that the university is high quality and regularly exceeds the baseline quality expected of higher education institutions in the same categories listed above.
+A silver rating means that the university is of high quality and regularly exceeds the baseline quality expected of higher education institutions in the same categories listed above.

 A bronze rating means that the provision of the university is of satisfactory quality.
 Most students will achieve good outcomes, but the provider is performing significantly below the benchmark in one or more areas.